mrbusche/backseatfan.com/_posts/2010-07-09-dan-gilbert-letter.md

 <div class="entry">
   <p>
-    Dan Gilbert's Letter to the Fans is a kind of like this&#8230;.
+    Dan Gilbert's Letter to the Fans is a kind of like this?.
   </p>

   <p>
     Have you ever had someone at work piss you off?
 And you type up an email bitching them out?
-Then you think&#8230; Wow, I should wait a while and reread this before i send it&#8230;
+Then you think?
+Wow, I should wait a while and reread this before i send it?
   </p>

   <p>